Chris Tabor: Buffalo Bills

 On February 11, 2025, the Buffalo Bills hired Tabor to serve as their special teams coordinator.

+Miami Dolphins

+On January 23, 2026, the Miami Dolphins hired Tabor to serve as their special teams coordinator.

 Personal life

 Tabor grew up in a football family; his father, Don, coached high school football in Missouri for 40 years and all of his brothers (Donnie, Matt and Michael) played football at Benedictine College.

 Tabor and his wife, Nikki (nee Graves), have two daughters, Paityn and Lainey.